mozilla/moz-sql-parser/README.md

 ## Project Status

-Jan 2021 -There are [almost 500 tests](https://github.com/mozilla/moz-sql-parser/tree/dev/tests).
+Jan 2021 -There are [almost 500 tests](https://github.com/klahnakoski/mo-sql-parsing/tree/dev/tests).
 This parser is good enough for basic usage, including inner queries, `with` clauses, and window functions.
 There is still a lot missing to support BigQuery and Redshift queries.

 ## Install

-    pip install moz-sql-parser
+    pip install mo-sql-parsing

 ## Parsing SQL

-    >>> from moz_sql_parser import parse
+    >>> from mo_sql_parsing import parse
     >>> import json
     >>> json.dumps(parse("select count(1) from jobs"))
     '{"select": {"value": {"count": 1}}, "from": "jobs"}'